 Personal Injury

-Exercise Equipment Accidents and Injuries: Compensation for Damages
+Exercise Equipment Product Liability: Compensation for Damages

 What types of Injuries Can Happen When Using Exercise Equipment?

-Creators of defective exercise equipment are liable for the damages caused when it is clear that the injuries or other damages arose directly due to the product defect.
+Creators of defective exercise equipment are liable for the damages when it is clear that the injuries or other damages arose directly due to the product defect.
 These damages can be to property that you own, or bodily damages in the form of injuries.

 Examples of Situations Where A Manufacture Could Be Liable for Damages Sustained Due to Defective Exercise Equipment